18 Must-Have Negotiation Skills For Procurement Professionals

-In this article, we will check five procurement strategy case studies that can give you insight into strategies that they have done to streamline their processes.
+In this article, we will check five procurement strategy case studies that can give you insight into strategies they have used to streamline their processes.
 We will explore the problems that arise and how they have conquered them with their strategy.

 After reading this article, you will gain enough knowledge on tackling the problems in your procurement by formulating your very own strategy.
-Thus, making your procurement process more effective than before.
+So, I’d like to make your procurement process more effective than before!

 Example 1InDemand, Co-creation Model Helping to Procure Innovation in Public Organizations